IFJ23-Survivalists/IFJ23/README.md

 The IFJ23 project is designed to implement a Swift interpreter that can handle a simplified version of the Swift programming language.
 The project is divided into several key components:

-1. Lexical Analysis: Responsible for tokenizing the input source code.
+1. **Lexical Analysis**: Responsible for tokenizing the input source code.
-2. Syntax Analysis: Parses the tokenized code into a syntax tree.
+2. **Syntax Analysis**: Parses the tokenized code into a syntax tree.
-3. Semantic Analysis: Performs semantic checks and builds symbol tables.
+3. **Semantic Analysis**: Performs semantic checks and builds symbol tables.
-4. Internal Code Generation: Generates intermediate code from the syntax tree.
+4. **Internal Code Generation**: Generates intermediate code from the syntax tree.
-5. Optimization: Optimizes the intermediate code for better performance.
+5. **Optimization**: Optimizes the intermediate code for better performance.
-6. Code Generation: Produces executable code from the optimized intermediate code.
+6. **Code Generation**: Produces executable code from the optimized intermediate code.

 ## Getting Started